Daveboggi/made-template/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
 This project faces the topic emobility in sense of analyzing the impact of electric vehicles on the air quality and especially the CO2 emission in germany.
+Moreover should be analyzed, if other travel possibilites are better for the environment.
 This could be used to think about future travel possibilities.

 ## Datasources